Irfa Samnani, RP, BSN, M.Ed.

 Beyond the Therapy Room:

 I’m an introvert at heart, happiest in quiet moments with a good book, a cozy blanket, and a quiet evening in.
 I love spending time with my partner, especially when we’re deep into a new TV series or rewatching a favourite comedy sitcom that still makes us laugh.
 I’m also a parent, and some of my most grounding moments are the everyday ones I share with my two children.
-I also find comfort in simple pleasures like a warm cup of chai, journaling my thoughts with colourful gel pens, relaxing music, and the occasional good piece of chocolate.
+I also find comfort in simple pleasures like a warm cup of chai, journaling, or relaxing music.
 While I recharge in solitude, I also deeply value connection.
-I love meeting up with friends for dinner or coffee and having thoughtful, meaningful conversations.
+I love meeting up with friends for dinner or coffee and having meaningful conversations.
 As someone from a South Asian background, I find a special sense of joy in family gatherings, sharing food, laughter, and stories across generations.
 I enjoy Bollywood music and dancing the night away.
 These small joys help me stay present, playful, and connected to what matters most.

 What I Bring to Therapy: